Avocado - Mexicola Grande - Cold hardy - Winter-Spring Ripening

 Couldn't load pickup availability

 Mexicola Grande is an A flowering type, and although avocado trees in our climate are self fertile, they do produce more fruit if 2 are planted near each other with opposing flower types.
 If you're looking for a B type companion for this tree that is also cold hardy, consider Edranol, Jim, Bacon or Zutano.
-In areas where cold hardiness isnt an issue, a great companion tree would be Sharwil, which starts fruiting at the end of Mexicola Grande's season.

 Avocado trees are generally easy to care for, but here are a few tips to help ensure your tree thrives: